Table of Content

 The life of a motorcyclist should be one filled with constant adventure.
 Traveling across hundreds of miles with the wind roaring in your ears.
-Struggling to stay balanced as you navigate unfamiliar territory just to feel adrenaline pumping through your veins.
+Struggling to stay balanced as you navigate unfamiliar territory just to feel the adrenaline pumping through your veins.
 Moments like these are the kind of experiences that help you create lasting memories with your motorcycle.
 However, you cannot find this sort of gratification if you keep riding down familiar highways only.
 What you need is an out-of-state getaway that will let you utilize the full capabilities of your bike.

-Arkansas or “The Natural State” is the perfect setting for motorcyclists looking to have fun on an extended tour.
+Arkansas or “The Natural State” is the perfect setting for motorcyclists looking to have fun on an extended tour .
 Because much of the state’s natural beauty is left untouched, there are plenty of forests, hills, mountains, lakes, streams, valleys, and plains to admire while on the road.
 Speaking of roads, there are plenty of well-known ones that stretch out across the state.
 Each of them has plenty of natural and homely attractions for you to visit.
 Of course, you have to know where to look and how to get there first.

-1. Motorcycle Laws in Arkansas
+2. Motorcycle Laws in Arkansas

 Even if you are not a resident of Arkansas, you can be held responsible for any motorcycle-related misdemeanors that you commit.
 If you do not have good knowledge of the motorcycle laws in Arkansas, then you may end up in an uncomfortable confrontation with the Arkansas police.
 Arkansas can be very strict about wearing motorcycle safety gear, how your motorcycle is outfitted, how you behave on the road, and transporting passengers.
-Just make sure to be patient and careful on the road, especially if there are other vehicles sharing the road with you.
+Just make sure to be patient and careful on the road, especially if other vehicles are sharing the road with you.

-1.1 Helmet Laws
+2.1 Helmet Laws

-If you are under the age of 21, you are legally obliged to wear a helmet.
+If you are under the age of 21, you are legally obliged to wear a helmet .
 Even if you are the age of 21 or older, it is recommended you always wear a helmet when riding a motorcycle.
 You should use either an open-face helmet or a full-face helmet as both of them are approved for use by the Department of Transportation.
 You also need to wear additional eye protection such as safety glasses, goggles, face shields, or a helmet visor.

-1.2 Required Safety Features
+2.2 Required Safety Features

 Your motorcycle is required to have headlights, brake lights, a rear reflector, rearview mirrors, and turn signals.
 In Arkansas, you are only required to have one of the following features: the headlight, brake light, rear reflector, and rearview mirror.
 You can install an additional one of each utility if you wish to expand your field of vision, increase your visibility, and help your motorcycle run better.
 However, as it is not required by law, you only have to do so out of personal preference.
 It is suggested you have turn signals, but they do not have to be installed on your motorcycle in Arkansas.
 If you plan to ride without turn signals, you need to have complete knowledge of how to signal to other vehicles with your hands.

-1.3 Lane Splitting Laws
+2.3 Lane Splitting Laws

-Arkansas is a state where there are no laws explicitly forbidding lane splitting, however there are also no laws that approve of lane splitting either.
+Arkansas is a state where there are no laws explicitly forbidding lane splitting, however, there are also no laws that approve of lane splitting either.
 As a result, lane splitting is allowed.
 It is not recommended you practice it as doing so increases your chance of colliding with another vehicle.
 However, you are allowed to ride on the dividing lines or in between adjacent vehicles so long as you make your presence clear and there is enough space available.
 Keep in mind that you can still be pulled over by the Highway Patrol.
 Based on the Arkansas county you are in, you can still be held liable for reckless driving.

-1.4 Passenger Laws
+2.4 Passenger Laws

 If you plan to bring along a passenger, your motorcycle will need to install a seat and footholds similar to your own.
 The seat has to be placed either behind you or on the side of the motorcycle.
 If you decide on a side seat, you need to be sure that it is still positioned behind you.
-Your motorcycle cannot have more than 2 people riding at once.
+Your motorcycle cannot have more than two people riding at once.
 Any children that are below the age of 8 are not allowed to ride your motorcycle as a passenger.
 If you are below the age of 16, you are not allowed to transport a passenger.
 Your passenger has to follow the same helmet and eye protection laws as you do.

 3. Roads And Destinations in Arkansas